-Pricing is a hot topic amongst freelance social media managers, whether they are new or have been doing this for a while.
-And it can be tricky to decide how to price your social media management packages and what to include in them.
+Pricing is a hot topic amongst freelance social media managers.
+And whether you are new or have been doing this for a while, it can be tricky to decide how to price your social media management packages, and what to include in them.

-This article will cover different ways social media managers can set their prices.
+3 ways for social media managers to set prices.

-Social media managers don’t just post on social media; they research and create a strategy and ensure it is implemented and adjusted accordingly.
-Engaging, offering customer services, and possibly creating content too.
+Strategic social media managers don’t just post or schedule content; they research, create a strategy and ensure it is implemented and adjusted accordingly.

 Hourly rates also allow clients to reduce their investment in you by reducing their hours, which often comes with the risk of them expecting the same amount of work in a shorter period.

-This might fly in the face of other advice, but we strongly believe that set packages don’t work for social media managers who want to build a profitable business whilst also working hard to get their clients the best possible results.
+This might fly in the face of other advice, but we strongly believe that set packages don’t work for freelance social media managers who want to build a profitable business whilst also working hard to get their clients the best possible results.

 Your tactics might change from week to week to meet those goals on ever-changing social media platforms.
-So it is impossible to put all businesses into a specific box or package because they will all have different goals, audiences, assets and deadlines.
+So it is impossible to put all businesses into a specific box or package because every business will have different goals, audiences, assets and deadlines.

 A business that is new to social media and has no content or ads budget can’t be compared to another with five active platforms, thousands of engaged followers, a £10k ads budget and strict content guidelines.